Palenquero: Academic Interest

+Language distinctions

 Grammar

-Similar to several other creole languages, Palenquero grammar lacks inflectional morphology, meaning that nouns, adjectives, verbs and determiners are almost always invariant.
+Similar to several other creole languages, Palenquero grammar lacks inflectional morphology.
+Nouns, adjectives, verbs and determiners are almost always invariant.

 Gender

 Grammatical gender is non-existent, and adjectives derived from Spanish default to the masculine form: lengua africano ‘African language’.

 Plurality

 Plurality is marked with the particle ma. (for example: ma posá is "houses").
 This particle is believed to derive from Kikongo, a Bantu language, and is the sole Kikongo-derived inflection present in Palenquero.
 The younger speakers of Palenquero utilize ma for plurality more so than the speakers that came before them.

 This particle is usually dropped with cardinal numbers greater than two: ma ndo baka "two cows" but tresi año "13 years".